hack-gpon/hack-gpon.github.io/ont-UFiber-UF-Instant.md

 | SSH         | ✅                |
 | Form Factor | miniONT SFP       |

-## Interchangeable firmware with
+## Firmware is interchangeable with:

-{% include warning.html content="UFiber UF-Instant can be used as universal GPON stick with V2801F rootfs, but only with stock UF kernel (4.3.1/4.4.2): needed for Laser controller." %}
+{% include warning.html content="The UFiber UF-Instant can be used as universal GPON stick with V2801F rootfs, but only with stock UF kernel (4.3.1/4.4.2): needed for Laser controller." %}

 - [VSOL V2801F](ont-vsol-V2801F)